-China visa-free transit or China transit visa waiver is a good opportunity to see China without the hassle of applying for a full visa.
+China visa-free transit or China transit visa waiver is a good opportunity to visit China without the hassle of applying for a full visa.
 But the problem is finding accurate, reliable and up-to-date information on how to gain visa-free transit to China and who is eligible for the transit visa in China.
-So to help tourists wishing to visit China by taking advantage of the transit visa waiver or the official name Temporary Entry Permit, we made a summary of all information from government webpages and put them together here.
+So, to help tourists wishing to visit China by taking advantage of the transit visa waiver or the official name Temporary Entry Permit, we made a summary of all information from government webpages and put them together here.

 Based in Hainan China as a local tour operator and agency, we have put all information into one page: complete and clear.

 Steps to gain a China 72- & 144 Hour Transit Visa Free:

 Passengers travelling with passports from the following countries are eligible for China Transit Visa Waiver: